cacrookes/udacity-fsd-proj2/README.txt

 countPlayers(tournament)
 	-Returns the number of players currently registered in the specified tournament.
 	-tournament' is optional.
-If left blank or set to 0, the number of players registered for the lastest tournament will be returned.
+If left blank or set to 0, the number of players registered for the latest tournament will be returned.
 	-set 'tournament' to '-1' in order to get all players registered in every tournament.
 Each player is only counted once, even if they are registered for multiple tournaments.